Banana Chocolate Muffins

 BANANA CHOCOLATE MUFFINS

-There’s a certain Banana Chocolate Cake I’ve been making for years.
+There’s a certain Banana & Chocolate Cake I’ve been making for years.
 Full of banana flavour, plenty of milk chocolate and with a rich buttercream filling.
 But it does take quite a while to bake.
+But it’s much quicker to whip up and cook a batch of muffins than one large cake.

-So it was only logical that, after the success of my Raspberry & White Chocolate Muffins, that I’d turn that favourite Banana Chocolate Cake into a muffin.
+So it was only logical that, after the success of my Raspberry & White Chocolate Muffins, that I’d turn the Banana & Chocolate Cake into a muffin.

 RIPE BANANAS, PLEASE